Your Handy Guide To Preparing For Interior House Painting

 • Essential Supplies to Paint a Room

-• 5 Things You Can Do To Prepare For Professional House Painters
+• 5 Things To Do Before Professional Interior Painters Arrive

 • Home Interior Painting FAQs

 Nothing beats the look of a house that has just been freshly painted.
 The transformation is instant, adding aesthetic appeal and increasing the value of your home.
-However, DIY home interior painting is not as simple as it may seem and there are more than a few ways that things can go wrong.
+But DIY home interior painting is not as simple as it may seem, and there are more than a few ways that things can go wrong.

-Here are five things to consider to ensure you get the professional finish you’re looking for.
+You need a plan – and knowledge to help you avoid the pitfalls.
+Here are 5 things to consider and some helpful painting tips to ensure you get the professional finish you’re looking for.

 Using a primer on surfaces assists with paint adhesion, hiding stains and creating an even base to paint on.
-This will help you achieve a smooth overall finish on your painting renovations.
+This will help you achieve a smooth overall finish for your painting renovations.

-• Walls have never been painted before (e.g. plasterboard painting in a new home)
+• painting walls that have never been painted before (e.g. plasterboard painting in a new home)

-• Walls have staining from water damage, smoke, etc.
+• painting walls with staining from water damage, smoke, etc.

-• You’re repainting dark walls with a lighter colour
+• repainting dark walls with a lighter colour

-• You’re applying new acrylic paint over old oil-based paint
+• applying new acrylic paint over an old oil-based paint

-• You’re unsure what type of paint was used previously
+• unsure what type of paint was used previously.

-If in doubt, use a product like Dulux Precision Maximum Strength Adhesion Primer which has been formulated especially for tricky surfaces.
+If in doubt, use a product like Dulux Precision Maximum Strength Adhesion Primer, which is formulated for tricky surfaces.

 Note: Previously painted walls that are clean, smooth and undamaged may not require primer.
-Always use the same paint type that’s currently on the walls for the new coat. e.g. apply oil-based paint over oil-based paint.
+Always use the same paint type that’s currently on the walls for the new coat.
 If you’re unsure if the old paint was oil or acrylic, buy a sample pot of your new paint and test it on an inconspicuous section of the wall.
 If it doesn’t adhere properly, primer is a must!

 Freshly painted home interiors are always a good idea, no matter the season.
-However, avoid painting during extreme temperatures as both very high and very low temps can impact paint cure and adhesion.
+However, it’s a good idea to avoid painting during extreme temperatures, as both very high and very low temps can impact paint cure and adhesion.

 Plan to paint when: